-The morning congregation is of very mixed ages and background ranging sometimes from young children (who usually go out for the main part of the service unless it is a All Age Service), and teenagers/young adults in their 20s to their 80s.
+The morning congregation is of very mixed ages and background ranging sometimes from young children (who usually go out for the main part of the service unless it is a Café Church), and teenagers/young adults in their 20s to their 80s.
 The total size of the congregation generally comprises between about 12 and 20.
 There are few in the congregation with a traditional "Methodist" background.

 The notices and welcome are given at the beginning and is usually followed by a worship session led by the music group usually comprising three songs which they have chosen.

 The children/young people (if any as sometimes there are none) usually go out after the initial worship session but can be retained for a "talk" if desired.

 A short vesper is sung at the very end - the period in between the worship session and the vesper is for the preacher use as they feel led by the Lord.
 You do not need to be conventional if you want to try something different.
 Please bear in mind that the worship time usually involves 3 songs so hosing another 2 or 3 will usually suffice if the service is otherwise fairly conventional.